github/training-kit/paths/github-cli/12-sync-local-repo.md

   As we discussed previously, Git doesn't require an internet connection which means it doesn't communicate with remote repositories unless explicitly instructed to do so.

-  When you merge your Pull Request on GitHub.com, the changes you made locally are merged into the `master` branch on the _remote_ repository on GitHub.
+  When you merge your Pull Request on GitHub.com, the changes you made locally are merged into the `master` branch on the remote repository on GitHub.

-  However, you won't automatically see those changes reflected in your local copy until you do a git pull.
+  However, you won't automatically see those changes reflected in your local copy until you do a `git pull`.

   ## Git Pull